 - See your Osteopath to have a proper examination and diagnosis of the pain.
 If there has been trauma or the Osteopath believes the damage to the ligaments is severe you may also be referred for further investigation

-- Your Osteopath will probably apply gentle techniques to muscles in the leg that are associated with the ankle sprain and be able to apply gentle early mobilisation to the area safely which can help healing.
+- Your Osteopath or Physiotherapist will probably apply gentle techniques to muscles in the leg that are associated with the ankle sprain and be able to apply gentle early mobilisation to the area safely which can help healing.

 - Take further measures to reduce inflammation ice or anti-inflammatory which should only be taken under direction and supervision of a healthcare professional.